24 Hours of a Woman's Life: Production

 Actor Peter Reynolds was under contract to Associated British at the time.

 Richard Todd wrote in his memoirs that although he loved filming in Monte Carlo "I realised quite early on... that this current movie was not going to break any records; the story was twee and slow-moving, and charming and beautifully-set though it was, gorgeous backgrounds are not the only requisite for a successful box-office picture."

 Critical reception

+The Monthly Film Bulletin wrote: "A solemn tearjerker dressed up with Riviera photography in Technicolor, a concerto, some portentous dialogue on the possibility of 'love at first sight'.
+The three stars perform with unusual woodenness, the direction is lifeless, the pace almost unbearably retarded."

 The Spectator described it as "a film of such artificiality and bathos the very typewriter keys cling together to avoid describing it."

 TV Guide called the film a "poor sudser, although the background of the romantic Riviera and its fabulous casino provides some exotic interest."